alex-kalanis/kw_clipr/README.md

 For default run it isn't necessary to use the whole machine of Composer and it has been developed without it.

 And at last - there is NO dependency injection support by default.
+You must set it by yourself.
-Because that usually means just Composer and that's the thing I want to avoid.
+Because that usually means at least installing Composer and that's the thing I want to avoid.
 Usual DI libraries are very dependent on Composer.
 And the whole PSR has been made with Composer in mind.
 Also original project CliC had no DI support.
+Version 2 has better support for DI, but it is not running by default.
+And default tasks do not have it.